MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 # Query designer

-The Query designer gives you access to all of your organizational metrics within Workplace Analytics.
-You can use one of the following for custom insights about your organization.
+The Query designer gives you access to all of your Workplace Analytics metrics.
+You can use one of the following for custom insights about your organization through the Query designer.

 * [**Templates**](#templates) - Provide an easy way to pull Workplace Analytics metrics into Power BI, where you can quickly analyze workplace patterns and trends.
-Each Power BI template helps you understand a different business challenge, such as how to transform meeting culture, enhance organizational resilience, develop effective managers, boost employee engagement, and more.
+Each Power BI template helps you understand a different business challenge, such as how to transform your meeting culture, enhance your organizational resiliency, develop effective managers, or boost employee engagement.
-* [**Queries**](#queries) - Enable you to create datasets that help you answer custom business challenges.
+* [**Queries**](#queries) - Use to create datasets that help you answer custom business challenges.
 After creating a dataset, you can then analyze the data in a tool of your choice.

 ## Templates

-In Workplace Analytics, select **Query designer** to see what predefined [Power BI templates](#power-bi-templates) are available to help you analyze behavioral insights relating to specific business challenges.
+The **Query designer** in Workplace Analytics shows a list of predefined [Power BI templates](#power-bi-templates) that can help you analyze behavioral insights relating to the most common business challenges.

   ![Power BI templates](../Images/WpA/Tutorials/query-designer.png)

-For example, select the **Business continuity** section to see more details about the example report data, the prerequisites, and the setup steps required for analyzing your organization's Business continuity data in Power BI.
+For example, if you select **Business continuity**, you'll see more details about the report data, what the template's prerequisites are, and the setup steps required for analyzing your organization's business continuity data in Power BI.

 ![Business continuity template details](../Images/WpA/Tutorials/query-template-details.png)

 You can also filter the list of templates to see what's available for a specific business insight.
-For example, the following shows what you'll see if you select **Filters** > **Develop effective managers**.
+For example, you'll see the following when you select **Filters** > **Develop effective managers**.

 ![Report filter for develop effective managers](../Images/WpA/Tutorials/query-template-filters.png)